Pulgit555/Multi-Threading-and-Concurrency/README.md

  3. **Musical Mayhem**
  Simulated System ensuring a nice management of 5 types of musicians to perform on 2 types of stages along with maximum waiting time .
 It uses semaphores, mutexes and threads

- *More description for all the three questions are provided in their respective Readme file*
+ *More description for the above three questions are provided in their respective Readme file*